Crafts and Games You Can Do With Pool Noodles, No Pool Required

 Even if you don’t have a pool, you might want to pick some pool noodles up to add to your activity closet.
-The pliable material is great for crafting and makes for some unusual and exciting activities.
-See what you can do with these noodles outside of the pool with the ideas below!
+The pliable material is great for kids crafts and makes for some unusual and exciting activities.
+See what they can do with these noodles outside of the pool with the ideas below!

 Pool Noodle Word Search

-You know how at the end of the summer, some of your pool noodles are in a rough condition?
-Instead of throwing them away, upcycle them and keep your brain busy by turning them into a word search game.
-To make the game, you'll need to cut the noodles into small circular pieces — an adult should help with this part.
-Then, place different letter combinations on the noodles and see how many words you can form.
-You'll have enough to make a few word searches, so set up a timer and go head-to-head against your siblings or a friend and see who can find the most words.
+You know how at the end of the summer, some pool noodles are in a rough condition?
+Instead of throwing them away, upcycle them and keep kid's brains busy by turning old noodles into a word search game.
+To make the game, you'll need to cut the noodles into small circular pieces.
+Then, have the kids place different letter combinations on the noodles and see how many words they can form.
+There'll be enough to make a few word searches, so set up a timer and have siblings go head-to-head, or break out the letters on play-dates with friends and see who can find the most words.

 Pool Noodle Marble Run

 On your marks, get set, GO!
-It's time to see just how fast this marble can make it down your homemade pool noodle race track.
+It's time to see just how fast this marble can make it down your kid's homemade pool noodle race track.
 This track is all about creativity, as there are no rules on how it can be made.
-To make the track, have an adult cut pool noodles in half and at different lengths.
-Then, get to work building the track by adding in jumps, quick turns, and long stretches of the noodles.
-You'll probably have to go through a few test runs to get it just right, but that's half the fun.
+To make the track, you'll need to cut the noodles in half and at different lengths, then pass them off to the kids so they can get to work building the track by adding in jumps, quick turns, and long stretches of the noodles.
+They'll probably have to go through a few test runs to get it just right, but that's half the fun.

 Pool Noodle Confetti Poppers